linzhaowei/getdata-008-Course-Project/CodeBook.md

 ## Data selection
 The aim of this project is to prepare data for further analysis.

 The variables of interest are the mean and standard deviation for each measurement.
-These are namely the mean() and std() measurements, or features.
+These are namely the mean() and std() feature measurements.

 The meanFreq() variable is not included because it is a weighted average of frequency components.